This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 If they're a popular blogger, there's a chance the basic information will be in a FAQ or About page.
 Or, you can always straight up ask someone what blogging platform they use, who their designer is, etc. Believe me, most bloggers love to help and will be happy to point you in the right direction to help you get on your way.

 Next steps on how to choose a blogging platform

-In the next two posts, I'll go into the three blogging platforms I have experience with and will outline how each platform will perform in each of the areas mentioned above.
-(Tumblr, Blogger, and WordPress.)
+In the next two posts, I'll go into the four blogging platforms I have experience with and will outline how each platform will perform in each of the areas mentioned above.
+(Tumblr, Blogger, WordPress, and Squarespace.)

-If you have questions so far, please ask in the comments below or tweet me!
+If you have questions so far, please ask in the comments.